mindsparkist/ITIL-Notes/README.md

 By effectively managing both PPM and capacity, organizations can optimize resource utilization, improve project success rates, and achieve their strategic goals.

+A **Release Ticket** in ITIL (IT Infrastructure Library) is a formal document used to authorize and track the release of a new software version, configuration change, or other significant change to an IT system.
+It's a critical part of the Change Management process, ensuring that changes are implemented in a controlled and planned manner.

+**Key information typically included in a Release Ticket:**

+* **Release Number:** A unique identifier for the release.
+* **Release Date:** The planned date and time for the release.
+* **Release Scope:** A detailed description of the changes being implemented.
+* **Impact Assessment:** An assessment of the potential impact of the changes on the business.
+* **Risk Assessment:** An identification and assessment of potential risks associated with the release.
+* **Testing and Validation:** Details of the testing procedures and results.
+* **Rollback Plan:** A plan for reverting to the previous state if the release fails or causes issues.
+* **Communication Plan:** A plan for communicating the release to relevant stakeholders.
+* **Approvals:** Signatures or approvals from authorized personnel.

+**The Release Ticket is used to:**

+* **Authorize the Release:** Ensure that the release is approved by the appropriate authority.
+* **Coordinate the Release:** Coordinate the activities of different teams involved in the release process.
+* **Track Progress:** Monitor the progress of the release and identify any potential issues.
+* **Document the Release:** Maintain a record of the release for future reference and auditing.

+By using Release Tickets, organizations can minimize the risk of errors, improve the efficiency of the release process, and ensure that changes are implemented in a controlled and coordinated manner.